About Our Program

 The United States (U.S.) long-standing vaccine safety program closely and constantly monitors the safety of vaccines.
 The Center for Disease Control and Prevention's (CDC) Immunization Safety Office identifies possible vaccine side effects and conducts studies to determine whether health problems are caused by vaccines.
 Data show that the current U.S. vaccine supply is the safest in history.
 Click here to learn more information on vaccine safety from the CDC.

 The need for vaccines does not change with age.
 The protection you receive from vaccination as a child can wear off over time.
 The vaccines you need as an adult are determined by factors including age, lifestyle, health condition(s), and which vaccines you’ve previously received during your life.
+If you have questions about what vaccinations are recommended for you, or would like to schedule an appointment, call 603-589-4500, option #2.
+Please provide previous immunization records prior to your scheduled appointment.

 Click the buttons below to view the CDC's Recommended Vaccine Schedule.